Luos-io/Documentation/src/pages/tutorials/demo-boards/basic-button-led-device.md

 from pyluos import Device
 device = Device('COM13')
 ```
-When Pyluos establishes the connection with a Gate service, it asks to run a network detection.
-This detection allows discovering all boards wired together on the network.
+When Pyluos establishes the connection with a gate service, it asks to run a network detection.
+This detection allows discovering all boards wired together in the network.

 To list the discovered boards, you can run: